lookatthem-tech/SampleDocusaurusPortfolio04/docs/Software/Company Two/Company Two.md

 ---
-sidebar_position: 6
+sidebar_position: 2
 ---

-# Book publishing
+# Company two docs

+This section contains examples of my documentation for another software company.

 :::note Important message about this Docusaurus portfolio

 At this time, this Docusaurus portfolio includes only a subset of content from my full portfolio.
 To see many more samples of my work, please see [my full portfolio site](https://lookatthem-tech.github.io/portfolio005/Content/Topics/HomePgG.htm).

 :::